 Therefore, it is good to prepare for appointments with the doctor.
-We should know that the key to managing our health is to have open communication with our doctor.
+We should know that the key to managing our health is to have open communication with our doctors.

-Here is some information on how to get ready for the appointment with a doctor.
+Here is some information on how to get ready for an appointment with a doctor.